Black Friday Sale Use Code: BF24

 That concludes this list of portrait drawing do’s and don’ts.
 I hope they have helped you and you have learnt a lot.

 If it has please consider becoming a patron on the site.
-Patrons get access to hundreds of follow along drawing and painting tutorial videos which will help you improve your art tremendously.
+Patrons get access to a comprehensive portrait drawing course as well as many pencil portrait projects.
 Learn More About Becoming a Patron.